 Pancreatic Cancer

-Most often, pancreatic cancer starts in the ducts that carry pancreatic juices.
-This type is called exocrine pancreatic cancer.
-This information will focus on this type of pancreatic cancer.
+1. Exocrine pancreatic cancer.
+This type of pancreatic cancer starts in the ducts that carry pancreatic juices.
+The information provided on this page will focus on this type of pancreatic cancer.

-Each year in the United States, more than 43,000 people are diagnosed with cancer of the pancreas.
-Most are over 65 years old.
+Each year in the United States, more than 60,000 people are diagnosed with cancer of the pancreas.
+Most are over 65 years old, with the average age of diagnosis being 70 years of age.

 Diagnosis of Pancreatic Cancer